GitFitCode/covid-movie-seat-booking/task.md

 ### Later:
 * Calculator Section - Display # of seats selected and total price $

+* B4 changing movies, confirm w/ user to purchase
+  * change selected seats back to unoccupied if no purchase made
+  * allow user to clear occupied seats ... back to default
+  * localStorage management

 * Movie Select Section - Display list of movies to choose from

 * Update CSS visuals